cc-foet/prism-BugThug/README.md

 1. Clone the repository in your visual studio code
 2. Then work on the projects/files according to the issues given.
 3. After you're done working, stage the changes made.
 4. After making changes, don’t forget to commit with the sign-off flag (-s)!
+(It should include your name)
    - git commit -s -m "my commit message w/signoff"
 6. Once all the changes have been committed, push the changes.
    - git push origin <branch-name>